JralstonDaz3d/bookings/readme.md

 # Bookings and Reservations

-This is the repo for my Bookings and Reservations application.
+A Bookings and Reservations application built in Go for learning Go web development.

+This course is available on [Udemy](https://www.udemy.com/course/building-modern-web-applications-with-go/).

 - Built using Go version 1.17
 - Uses the following external packages